98 Degrees: Signing to Motown records

-Taking a series of jobs including landscaping, working as club security officers and delivering take-out food, the band refined its harmonies and presentation, looking to groups such as Boyz II Men, Take 5, and Jodeci for inspiration.
+Taking a series of jobs including landscaping, working as club security officers and delivering take-out food, the band refined its harmonies and presentation, looking to groups such as Boyz II Men, Take 6, and Jodeci for inspiration.
 The new group also made the rounds of auditions in Los Angeles and gradually built up its contacts in the music industry.
 The group's wait for a manager and a recording contract did not take long, as they seized an opportunity to perform during a radio broadcast of a Boyz II Men concert, which they attended in the hope of passing a demo tape to the band.
 They were discovered by music manager Paris D'Jon, who was co-managing Montell Jordan at the time.

-Just before the group signed their deal founding member Jonathan Lippman departed the group due to his religious beliefs, he later went on to form CCM group True Vibe.
+Just before the group signed their deal, founding member Jonathan Lippman departed the group due to his religious beliefs; he later went on to form CCM group True Vibe.

 The group's emergence at a time when teen-oriented acts like the Spice Girls, the Backstreet Boys and NSYNC were just hitting the top of the charts around the world compelled them to differentiate themselves from the mere "boy band" status that they derided.
-From the start, they emphasized that they wrote much of their own material, which reflected R&B influences more than mainstream pop roots.
-"There are major differences musically between groups, not to mention the fact that we were signed to Motown, which gives us a little more credibility as far as R&B and soul music goes."
+From the start, they emphasized that they wrote much of their own material, which reflected R&B influences rather than mainstream pop roots.
+Drew Lachey commented in an interview with the Chicago Tribune in April 1999, "Anybody who has listened to Backstreet [Boys]'s album, our album and *NSYNC's album will definitely see that there are major differences musically between groups, not to mention the fact that we were signed to Motown, which gives us a little more credibility as far as R&B and soul music goes.
+Not to mention that we’ve been influenced by more of those type of artists."
+Directly referring to NSYNC and the Backstreet Boys, he added, "We are singers, songwriters, and producers all in one, not just one of those manufactured pop groups that is put together as a marketing scheme.
+We are actually in this for the music, which is our first love.
+That is the major difference."

 1997: First album

-With their debut single, "Invisible Man" which peaked at No. 12 on the Billboard Hot 100, achieving gold-record status after its July 1997 release, 98 Degrees was off to a promising start.
-Although critical 8 to the debut of the group was mixed, a Billboard review of their first single noted their vocal abilities, and the addition of a new track helped to keep the band in the public eye.
+With their debut single "Invisible Man", which peaked at No. 12 on the Billboard Hot 100, achieving gold-record status after its June 1997 release, 98 Degrees was off to a promising start.
+Although critical response to the group's self-titled debut album was mixed, a Billboard review of their first single noted their vocal abilities, and the addition of a new track helped to keep the band in the public eye.
 The group also toured extensively, including concert dates in Asia.
 They also opened for several dates of Janet Jackson's Velvet Rope Tour, exposing them to a wider audience.